 - Glass jar for storing

-Can you go to a store and buy elderberry syrup?
+- Made with Simple Things – Can you go to a store and buy elderberry syrup?
 Yes.
-Is homemade elderberry syrup better?
+Is homemade elderberry syrup a much better final product?
 Also yes.
-Is storebought elderberry syrup ok?
-Also yes.
+Is the store–bought version ok?
+Sure.

-Here's the thing friends, this is one of those recipes that you may look at and think “That's a nice idea, but im never doing it” and then, on a whim, you do it and think “That was so easy, I don't understand why I resisted”.
+- Easier than you think – Here's the thing friends, this is one of those natural remedies that you may look at and think, “That's a nice idea, but I'm never doing it” and then, on a whim, you do it and think, “That was so easy, I don't understand why I resisted”.

-- Step 1: Add all dried spices and fresh ginger to a small pot.
+- Step 1: Add dried berries, spices and fresh ginger to a medium saucepan or small pot.
 Cover with water, I use 4 cups of water.

-- Step 2: Bring to a boil, turn down to a simmer and reduce.
+- Step 2: Bring to a boil over medium heat turn down to a simmer, and reduce.
 The goal here is to make a decoction, you are extracting all of the potent medicinal benefits from the herbs and spices by boiling them down.
 Reduce your liquid by half.

 - Step 3: Strain and smash.
 Strain the liquid through a fine mesh sieve smashing the elderberries and spices with the back of a wooden spoon to extract as much goodness as possible.
-Allow to cool, mix in honey, and VOILA!
+Allow to cool to room temperature, mix in honey, and VOILA!
 Homemade elderberry syrup.

 Medicinal Benefits of Elderberry

-So ya know, if it's good for Hippocrates, it's probably good for you too.
+So ya know, if the health benefits of elderberries were good enough for Hippocrates, it's probably good for you too.

 Elderberries are a rich source of vitamin C and anthocyanins and possess strong antimicrobial activity against both Gram-positive bacteria and Gram-negative bacteria.
 This means it has been shown to be an effective agent against human pathogenic bacteria as well as influenza viruses.
 Elderberries have also been shown to have an inhibitory effect on the propagation of the influenza virus.